 Terminal 2, Berth 5: Liquid Bulk Dock

 The liquid bulk dock is owned by the port, and operated by NuStar Energy L.P. and Tesoro Logistics.
-It has three pipelines from the dock to several storage tank farms, with a total capacity of over three million barrels.
+It has three pipelines from the dock to several storage tank farms, with a total capacity of over 3 million barrels.
 This dock routinely handles jet fuel, caustic soda, methanol, diesel and other petroleum products.

 *Channel depth information as provided by U.S. Army Corps of Engineers.